Saint Francis University offers a four-year Bachelor of Science (BSc) degree in Petroleum and Natural Gas Engineering (PNGE).

 Our PNGE program also attaches great importance to learning opportunities beyond the classroom.
 We offer two field trips every year: geological field trip for freshman to study the structural geology and well site trip for all-level students to understand drilling, hydraulic fracturing, and/or completion.
 We also strongly recommend and help our students to find internship position in oil and gas companies and energy-related government position.
 The SFU SPE Student Chapter and AAPG Student Chapter are led by our students to develop their leadership, community service, and industrial network.

-Our PNGE program has established a strong industry advisory committee board with nine high-level, experienced experts, providing strong support.
-We also received valuable donations from oil and gas industrial companies for professional software (>$1,000,000.00), and drilling and completion equipment.
-Industrial experts are frequently invited to our seminar course at every Friday afternoon.
-Engineering department also host career fair Meet & Greet specific for engineering students annually.Learn more about Industry Support
+Our PNGE program has established a strong industry advisory committee board with nine high-level, experienced experts providing strong support.
+We also received valuable donations from oil and gas industrial companies for professional software valued at over $1 million, and drilling and completion equipment.
+Industrial experts are frequently invited to our seminar series every Friday afternoon.
+The engineering department also hosts an annual career fair Meet & Greet specifically for engineering students.Learn more about Industry Support

 Graduates of the Saint Francis University Petroleum and Natural Gas Engineering program will: